antmicro/kenning/docs/source/gallery/unstructured-pruning-tensorflow.md

 # Unstructured Pruning of TensorFlow Models

-This section contains a tutorial for the unstructured pruning of [the TensorFlow classification model](https://github.com/antmicro/kenning/blob/main/kenning/modelwrappers/classification/tensorflow_pet_dataset.py).
+This section contains a tutorial for unstructured pruning of [the TensorFlow classification model](https://github.com/antmicro/kenning/blob/main/kenning/modelwrappers/classification/tensorflow_pet_dataset.py).

-As in most of the pruning techniques, this unstructured pruning requires the fine-tuning after "removing" certain connections through training.
+As is the case with most pruning techniques, this type of unstructured pruning requires fine-tuning after "removing" certain connections through training.
-In the unstructured pruning, the weights for certain connections are set to zero - the weights and layers are not removed, but the matrices holding weights become sparse.
+In unstructured pruning, the weights for certain connections are set to zero.
+The weights and layers are not removed, but the matrices holding weights become sparse.
-It can be used to improve the compression of models (for storage purposes), and can also be used with dedicated hardware and libraries that can take advantage of sparse computing.
+It can be used to improve model compression (for storage purposes) and for use with dedicated hardware and libraries that can take advantage of sparse computing.

 ## Setup